paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-076-health-professionals-educational-assistance-program.md

 (5) In selecting applicants for the Scholarship Program, the Secretary—

-  (A) shall give priority to applicants who will be entering their final year in a course of training; and
+  (A) shall give priority to applicants who will be entering their final year in a course of training;

+  (B) shall give priority to applicants pursuing a course of education or training toward a career in an occupation for which the Inspector General of the Department has, in the most current determination published in the Federal Register pursuant to [section 7412(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section7412/a&num=0&edition=prelim), determined that there is one of the largest staffing shortages throughout the Department with respect to such occupation; and

-  (B) shall ensure an equitable allocation of scholarships to persons enrolled in the second year of a program leading to an associate degree in nursing.
+  (C) shall ensure an equitable allocation of scholarships to persons enrolled in the second year of a program leading to an associate degree in nursing.

 **(c)**